Sand Tray Therapy

 Overview of the Client's Role and Interaction with the Sand Tray and Figurines

 Individuals are encouraged to interact with the sand tray and figurines in a natural, creative way.
 They are encouraged to choose materials that relate to them and arrange them in the sand to form scenarios, stories, or settings that reflect their inner world.
 The act of moulding and manipulating sand creates a physical and sensory experience that may bring back strong feelings and memories.
-Individuals use this approach to get into their subconscious and gain insights that verbal communication alone cannot provide.
+Individuals use this approach to get into their and gain insights that verbal communication alone cannot provide.

 Creating a Safe and Non-Judgmental Environment